 How would the arbitration work?

 The endorsement form requires there to be a single arbitrator.
 There’s no three person panel to provide a semblance of a level playing field.
 Instead, a group called Conflict Solutions of Texas appoints the single arbitrator and manages the process.
-You can read more about this group on their website, but a quick review shows a panel of attorneys, largely defense lawyers, and a few former judges.
+A quick review shows a panel of attorneys, largely defense lawyers, and a few former judges.
 The group appears to have been started by several insurance defense lawyers with the Brin & Brin firm.
-The Brin firm is a long-standing, well respected firm in Texas, but let’s all be intellectually honest in what is being proposed.
+The Brin firm is a long-standing, well-respected firm in Texas, but let’s all be intellectually honest in what is being proposed.
 Mr. Brin’s bio on his website discloses his membership in various defense bar organizations, such as the Texas Association of Defense Counsel, the Defense Research Institute and the International Association of Defense Counsel.
 The firm boasts their successes throttling Texas consumers and policyholders on behalf of corporate defendants: “Our lawyers have secured defense verdicts in traditionally plaintiff friendly areas because we try cases in those areas on a regular basis.
 We know the people – both judges and jurors – and we know what works in each area.”
 Having practiced insurance law in Texas for about 25 years, I did not recognize one single panelist to be a policyholder lawyer.
 Not one.

 To earn the right to participate in this process, a policyholder would have to travel to the closest city with a population of over 100,000.
 That’s fine if you live in Houston, Dallas or another larger city, but for rural policyholders, the enforcement of even a minor claim would involve a long road trip to a much larger city, and presumably one where the folks that run this arbitration “know the people.”